Energy Security Solutions

 - Nuclear reactor design

 - Nuclear fuels development

 Los Alamos works to develop new ideas for reliable, secure, and sustainable carbon neutral energy solutions for the nation.

-LANL researchers developed a significant advance in hydrogen storage that makes hydrogen a more attractive fuel for vehicles or transportation modes.
+Lab researchers developed a significant advance in hydrogen storage that makes hydrogen a more attractive fuel for vehicles or transportation modes.
 The technology focuses on using ammonia borane as a “chemical storage tank” for hydrogen fuel.
 The development could allow a vehicle to travel more than 300 miles on a single “tank” of fuel.